How to prevent the most common ski injuries this season

 Knee injuries make up the largest proportion of ski injuries – around 40% of all injuries – so if you’re unlucky enough to have injured your knee when skiing, you’re not alone.
 Whether you’re returning to the slopes after a ski injury or have a pre-existing knee injury, our bestselling supports can help.

 For mild support to the knee and a snug and flexible fit, try the Airflow Knee SupportIt’s slimline and lightweight, plus the specialist breathable fabric helps control moisture during intense activities like skiing.
-For added support and stability try the VCS Stabilized Open Knee Support – constructed from heat therapeutic neoprene the interchangeable spiral stays provide flexible support, stiffness and added bounce to the knees when skiing, making this a favorite amongst skiers.
+For added support and stability try the VCS Stabilized Open Knee Support – constructed from heat therapeutic neoprene the interchangeable spiral stays provide flexible support, stiffness and added bounce to the knees when skiing, making this a favourite amongst skiers.

 After a long day skiing, your muscles and joints can often suffer from swelling or stiffness - our reusable Neo G Hot and Cold therapy packs can help sooth aches and pains helping you relax and rehabilitate for the days ahead.